ahmed-aljabri/hugoblog/personalblog/content/notes/abc/to-abc-or-not-to-abc.md

 ![ABC](/img/hs_cwnd_evolution.png)

 In standard TCP slow-start phase (right), as expected, using stretched acks slows down the congestion window opening notably compared to the standard method or even existing delayed-ack approach.
-Likewise, with ABC enabled (left), stretched acks do not suffer as much!
+With ABC enabled (left), stretched acks do not suffer as much!

-Motivated by the initial results and the discussion I had with two of TARR's authors (Prof. Jon Crowcroft and Carles Gomez), I was interested to see if any notable TCP stacks actually use ABC.
+Motivated by the initial results and the discussion I had with two of TARR's authors ([Prof. Jon Crowcroft](https://www.cst.cam.ac.uk/people/jac22) and [Carles Gomez](https://sites.google.com/site/carlesgomez/)), I was interested to see if any notable TCP stacks actually use ABC.
 Here is what I found so far: